-One investor who hopes to replace his paycheck in retirement may manage a portfolio differently than another investor who hopes to preserve a legacy that provides for children or grandchildren.
-Your goals might even change over time.
+One investor who hopes to replace his paycheck in retirement may have different portfolio management principles than another investor who hopes to preserve a legacy that provides for children or grandchildren.
+Your financial goals might even change over time.
 We generally hope to accumulate and grow our money when we are young and then preserve and spend at a later point in life.
-Establishing these goals can give us objectives to manage our portfolio toward.
+Establishing these goals can give us strategic objectives to manage our portfolio toward.

 This will involve several decisions that lead to the second task of deciding what types of assets may be appropriate.